scilus/tractometer_website/exampleSite/content/english/tractometer/bundle_segmentation.md

 draft: false
 ---

 The first step in scoring a tractogram is to group its streamlines into bundles.
 But **the bundle segmentation process is not an easy task!** When the task is performed by a human, he uses spatial information such as ending points, general trajectory, streamlines shape.
-He also will naturally tend to group streamlines together and classify them per sub-group.
 To perform this automatically, a lot of information has to be given to the chosen software.

 You may define your own segmentation process and then use our tools to <a href="/tractometer/the_metrics/">score the results</a>.
 Or you may use our tools described below.
 We offer two choices of bundle segmentation.

 ### Choice 1: Using ROIs

 The first technique uses regions of interests (ROIs) defined by an expert for each bundle.
-Many teams have proposed many tools for this task.
+Many teams have proposed various tools for this task.
 You can use scripts offered by our lab in scilpy:

 - <a href="https://github.com/scilus/scilpy/blob/master/scripts/scil_score_tractogram.py" target="_blank"> scil_score_tractogram.py</a>
 - (upcoming) scil_segment_from_ROIs.py